 2.3.5 Uncertainty propagation

 We used posterior simulation to propagate uncertainty through M1, M2, and M3.
 Each model was fitted via restricted maximum likelihood (REML; Wood (2008)), so the results are empirical Bayes estimates.
 In this case we can generate samples from the (multivariate normal) posterior of the model parameters, using mvtnorm?.
-After generating a sample, β*∼MVN(β,Vβ), we can use the matrix that maps the model parameters to the predictions on the linear predictor scale (often referred to as the Lp matrix or Xp matrix; Wood, Li, Shaddick, and Augustin (2017); section 7.2.6), along with the inverse link function to generate predictions for each posterior sample.
+After generating a sample, β*∼MVN(β,Vβ), we can use the matrix that maps the model parameters to the predictions on the linear predictor scale (often referred to as the Lp matrix or Xp matrix; Wood et al., (2017); section 7.2.6), along with the inverse link function to generate predictions for each posterior sample.
 Here the β for each model includes the coefficients for the smooth terms in the model and fixed effects (e.g., intercept) if present.
 Predictions, μ*, can be written as:

 where g is the link function, η* is the linear predictor and ξ is any offset used by this prediction.
 By sampling from the posterior of β, and then taking the variance of the resulting predictions we can obtain variance estimates (Wood et al. (2017); section 7.2.6).
 The prediction grid contained all possible combinations of covariates within the realized covariate space; i.e., each hydrophone for each SCC with associated location, hydrophone depth, and area of the tessellation tile, presence/absence of Naval activity, and, if Naval activity was present, then either sonar absence or sonar received level between 35 and 190 dB in intervals of 5 dB.
 This procedure was repeated for each model, with refitting to updated offsets from the previous model.